 In this time of environmental, economic, and social crises we believe the ideas and systems we investigate should be shared for free – and it is most important to share these skills with young people who have historically been locked out of the current sustainability-workshop culture.
 These are the folks best served to make critical change in our time.
 Since we don’t charge our participants we need your help to run our programs.

-In 2018 our goal is to focus on projects that form experiential learning opportunities for local youth.
-One of these projects is to develop our newly acquired educational site.
-Our other project is to continue the Saugerties Free Food Program.
+In 2019 our goal is to focus on projects that form experiential learning opportunities for local youth.
+This includes expanding our collaboration with local schools and continuing to run our Apprenticeship and Saugerties Free Food Program.